The Nightrunner Series: Kari Cavish

 She is the wife of Micum and mother of Beka, Elsbet, Illia, Gherin and later, Luthas.
 She runs the farm and house at Watermead since Micum is almost always away.
 She used to have a rivalry with Seregil, since they were both in love with Micum at the same time, and since he used to arrive and steal Micum away on Watcher business for months at a time, but Micum chose her.
 Seregil is like a brother to Micum now, and Kari like a sister, or sometimes a mother.

 Beka ä Kari Thallia Grelenda of Watermead

-Eldest daughter of Micum and Kari, she is an Commander in the Queen's Horse Guard.
+Eldest daughter of Micum and Kari, she is a Commander in the Queen's Horse Guard.
 She is held in high regard by Commander Klia and the officers under her.
 A major love interest of hers is Nyal in Traitor's Moon—later her husband.
 She is skilled with a bow, a sword, close quarters combat and tracking, and is a devious tactician, as she learned from her father.
 She becomes a Watcher in Traitor's Moon.